 We employed 360 observations (40 years of data for each company x 9 companies = 360 observations) that contain no outliers measured by Tukey's filter.
 Using such full information sample, including all years per MNE profits and sales data available, we obtain similar estimates of the central value of the profit margin applying several statistical methods: WAVG = 24.59%, Tukey's Trimean = 24.59%, Median = 25.46%, Q1 = 18.95%, Q3 = 30.44%, and STDEV = 9.122%.
 See Tukey (1977), pp. 43, 44, 46.

 Of course, innocent use of limited three-year data from selected comparables under the OECD TPG wouldn't enjoy the reliability benefits of full-information large data samples.
-We used Capital IQ (Compustat) company financials, which we license with sub-license or distribution rights from Standard & Poor's.
+We used Standard & Poor’s Global Compustat® database of company financials, which we license with distribution rights.

 Determining the most reliable measure of arm's length (or comparable) profits is not trivial.
 This decision requires advanced knowledge of economics and statistics.
 To be defensible, we must test model (1) against a rival model specification, such as against the OECD simple linear regression model selection (considering the relevant facts and circumstances) to determine what's the most reliable profit indicator to benchmark crossborder controlled transactions.